risbun/ZenLoad/README.md

 * Choose specific videos or index
 * Save video metadata and thumbnails
 * Based on [youtube-dl](https://youtube-dl.org/)

+Supported platforms:
+* Windows x86_64

+Support for other platforms are planned but not yet done.

 ## Download
 If you just want to download the program you can do that [here](https://github.com/risbun/ZenLoad/releases)